Angstrom Levy: Powers and abilities

 Levy's primary superhuman ability is interdimensional teleportation.
 He can open portals to alternate realities, which he uses both as a strategic advantage in battle and to accumulate knowledge.
 His exposure to numerous versions of himself across the multiverse has made him extremely intelligent, but mentally unstable.
 After his failed mind-merging experiment, he also gains enhanced strength and durability.

 Reception

 Levy has been recognized as one of the most significant and dangerous villains in Invincible.
 Critics have praised his complex motivations, tragic backstory, and his unique use of the multiverse concept, which predates its mainstream use in other superhero media.
 Sterling K. Brown received a nomination for Outstanding Character Voice-Over Performance at the 76th Primetime Creative Arts Emmy Awards for his portrayal of Angstrom Levy in the episode "I Thought You Were Stronger".

 In other media

-Angstrom Levy appears in the animated adaptation of Invincible produced by Amazon Prime Video.
-He is voiced by Sterling K. Brown in the second season of the series onwards.
+Angstrom Levy appears in the animated adaptation of Invincible produced by Amazon Prime Video, first appearing in its second season.
+He is voiced by Sterling K. Brown.
+Angstrom appears as a playable character in Invincible VS as part of the game's first season pass of downloadable content.